-Whether you're trekking between rocks or jumping through puddles, the last thing you want is your socks slipping down into your hiking boots causing blisters.
+Whether you're trekking between rocks or jumping through puddles, the last thing you want is your socks slipping down into your hiking boots or the wrong socks causing blisters.

-To keep your feet dry, cool and protected, you need to choose socks for hiking wisely, according to Melissa Garcia, DPT, CSCS, a Washington-based physical therapist.
+To keep your feet dry, cool and protected, you need to choose socks for hiking wisely, according to Melissa Garcia, DPT, CSCS, a Washington-based physical therapist and certified strength and conditioning specialist.
 That means considering the weather and terrain you're hiking in and thinking about the amount of cushioning and ventilation you want your socks to provide.

-Some manufacturers market socks according to gender, so we have listed both women's and men's picks below, when applicable.
+Some manufacturers market socks according to gender, and we've included links for both men's and women's versions where available.
 However, the main difference between most men's and women's socks is foot size.
 So, it's best to shop according to your shoe size.

 1. Darn Tough Hiker Boot Full-Cushion Socks